Claudio-creis/TEXT-MINING-PROJECT/README.md

 Lyrics with 79 genres: https://www.kaggle.com/datasets/neisse/scrapped-lyrics-from-6-genres.
 Lyrics of 1000 songs with genres & more info: http://millionsongdataset.com/pages/getting-dataset/.
 Genius data Lyrycs https://lyricsgenius.readthedocs.io/en/master/setup.html.
-List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
-Show you've read the docs and are familiar with some examples, and you've a clear idea on what to expect.
-Discuss data size and format if relevant.

 ### A tentative list of milestones for the project
 - Week 1: